As the Ides of March approach, but this time Caesar lives?

 If anyone can honestly say that bitcoin is not the touchstone of the cryptosphere, even as its “dominance” fades, beware.
 Fake news?

 Anyone can see the wag of that bitcoin’s tail.
 But he is a free dog.
 He survives in the wild.
 The Plebeians are his friends, but he has no master.
 Whether that dog lives, is the question.
 For Caesar hunts.

-To those altcoins that joined them – you know who you are – you have not solved any problems.
-You have merely profited from the Plebeians and serve the Caesar.
+To those altcoins that ‘joined him’ – you know who you are – you have not solved any problems.
+You have merely profited from the Plebeians who serve the Caesar.
 But Caesar is bankrupt, and you live in his kennel.